slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Sometimes a cigar is just a cigar."
 -- Sigmund Freud [1856]*

+> *"An unfamiliar city is a fine thing.
+That’s the time and place when you can suppose that all of the people you meet are nice."
+-- Louis Céline [1894]*

 > *"The hardest thing to explain is the glaringly evident that everyone has decided not to see."
 -- Ayn Rand [1905]*

 > *"You always get exaggerated notions of things you don’t know anything about."
 -- Albert Camus [1913]*

+> *"Experiment and theory often show remarkable agreement when performed in the same laboratory"
+-- Daniel Bershader [1923]*

 > *"I look for ways of changing my mind.
 I never allow myself to have an opinion on anything that I don’t know the other side’s argument better than they do."
 -- Charlie Munger [1924]*

 > *"What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact."
 -- Warren Buffett [1930]*

+> *"I am both worse and better than you thought."
+-- Sylvia Plath [1932]*

 > *"Things which are different in order to be different are seldom better, but that which is made to be better is almost always different."
 -- Dieter Rams [1932]*